 There are many great places in New York to go shopping.
 You can go to the famous Macy's on 34th street.
 This giant department store has everything!
-Manhattan Mall is located close to Macy's.
-You can find a lot of popular stores like H&M and Victoria's Secret.
-5th Avenue is another great area for shopping.
-There are many luxury brands like Louis Vuitton, Gucci, and Tiffany.
+Manhattan Mall, located close to Macy's, Hudson Yards, Columbus Circle and 5th

+Avenue are another great areas for shopping.
 SOHO is another popular shopping district.
 In SOHO, you can find a lot of name brand stores as well as many small boutiques.
 It's a great area to walk around and look.
 Queens Mall is a good example of a typical American mall with over 70 stores.
 Also, don't forget about the flea markets.
-Artists and Fleas, Brooklyn Flea, and Chelsea Antiques Garage are some of the best flea markets in NY.
+Artists and Fleas, Brooklyn Flea are some of the best flea markets in NY.
 You can find antiques, clothing, jewelry, and crafts.
 It's great just to look even if you don't want to buy anything!